fbpx

 Categories: Housing

 You’ve packed your bags and said goodbye to your homeland forever!
 Oh gosh, no. Maybe not forever, but maybe for a short while.
 One of the things we find newcomers struggle with is finding reasonably priced accommodations.
 This can be true for all budgets.
-There is the added bonus of having to deal with dodgy real-estate agents (makelaars in dutch) and, of course, the multitude of scams.
-As a general rule, you should never accept to pay for an apartment if registration is not possible and/or if you haven’t actually visited the apartment.
+There is the added bonus of having to deal with dodgy real-estate agents (makelaars in Dutch) and, of course, the multitude of scams.
+As a general rule, you should never agree to pay for an apartment if registration is not possible and/or if you haven’t actually visited the apartment.
 Also, keep in mind the real estate agent cannot charge you a search fee if he/she is getting paid by the landlord.
-There are also limits to how much they can charge you should you decide to use an agency to find you a house.
-We’ve listed some resources below to help you find your new home below.
-Starting with agencies before moving into some more modern or “untraditional” methods, following these will surely set you well on your way to finding a home.
+There are also limits to how much they can charge you, should you decide to use an agency to find you a house.
+We’ve listed some resources below to help you find your new home.
+Starting with agencies before moving on to more modern or “untraditional” methods, following these steps will surely set you well on your way to finding a home.

 Also, as a bit of an insider tip: a well-run housing webinar will always put you on the right path.
-Do consider the multiple advantages such events provide, especially for those fresh in the country.
+Do consider the many advantages these events offer, especially for those new to the country!

-Pararius.nl – Pararius is one of the better-established larger rental portals.
+Pararius.nl – Pararius is one of the better-established, larger rental portals.
 Many real estate agents post their apartments there, and the site is well-managed and easy to use.
 The customer support is also quite good.
-They claim to have close to 11,000 properties across The Netherlands.
-The advantage of using Pararius is you get fewer scams as the real estate agents have to provide credentials.
-Again keep in mind Pararius will put you in touch with the real estate agents and so you need to be critical of the fees you would be asked from those real estate agents.
+They claim to have close to 11,000 properties across the Netherlands.
+The advantage of using Pararius is that you get fewer scams because real estate agents have to provide credentials.
+Again, keep in mind that Pararius will put you in touch with real estate agents, so you need to be critical of the fees they ask for.

-Rentbird – Revolutionizing the search for rental properties with the help of its smart search bots.
+Rentbird – Revolutionizing the search for rental properties with the help of its intelligent search bots.
 These bots can find every available rental property, including hidden gems that often go unnoticed by other house seekers.
-When you place a search, your personal search bot immediately gets to work, sending you new properties that match your housing needs via Whatsapp or email within seconds.
-By being the first to respond to the latest offers, you increase your chances of securing an invitation for a viewing.
-Rentbird makes the search for your next home simple and fast – just click the “Place your search” button, enter your desired city of residence and other search criteria, and let the search bots do the work for you.
+When you place a search, your personal search bot immediately gets to work, sending you new properties that match your housing needs via WhatsApp or email within seconds.
+By being the first to respond to the latest offers, you increase your chances of securing a viewing invitation.
+Rentbird makes the search for your next home simple and fast – click the “Place your search” button, enter your desired city of residence and other search criteria, and let the search bots do the work for you.

-Kamernet – One of the larger room portals in The Netherlands, with over 100,000 rooms for rent per year makes it a helpful resource.
-There is, however, a signup fee, and you’ll find rooms as well as apartments.
-Although the company does a very good job of screening for good places, there’s always some dishonest scammer that may try to get through.
-It’s a great resource for those looking under the 1000 EUR p/m rental fee.
-Once you become a member, the user interface is really handy to use.
+Kamernet – One of the larger room portals in the Netherlands, with over 100,000 rooms for rent per year, makes it a helpful resource.
+There is, however, a signup fee, and you’ll find rooms and apartments.
+Although the company does a very good job of screening for good places, there’s always some dishonest scammer who may try to get through.
+It’s a great resource for those looking for a rental fee under 1000 EUR p/m month.
+Once you become a member, the user interface is really handy.
 The site is available in Dutch and in English.

-Huurstunt – Huurstunt has over 10,000 properties to choose from and a nice easy to use sleek interface.
+Huurstunt – Huurstunt offers over 10,000 properties to choose from and a sleek, easy-to-use interface.
 They have over 200,000 visits per month.
 Interestingly enough, you’ll also find not just apartments but other people looking for apartments as well.
-Ideal for those looking for a roommate or if you are an owner looking for tenants.
-The site is available in Dutch only but easy to navigate.
-Having been around since 2007, this site is great for finding a studio, apartment or room.
-You’ll also want to check out their sister site Kamerstunt, which also focuses on rooms.
+Ideal for those looking for a roommate or for owners looking for tenants.
+The site is available only in Dutch, but it’s easy to navigate.
+Having been around since 2007, this site is great for finding a studio, an apartment, or a room.

 Funda – Funda caters to a variety of users, including homebuyers, sellers, and renters.
-The user-friendly interface allows users to search for properties based on their preferred location, budget, type, and more through detailed property listings, complete with photos and descriptions.
-For those looking to sell or rent their property, Funda offers effective marketing solutions that allow them to reach a large audience.
+The user-friendly interface allows users to search for properties by preferred location, budget, type, and more, with detailed property listings complete with photos and descriptions.
+For those looking to sell or rent their property, Funda offers effective marketing solutions to reach a large audience.

 house apartment for rent-featured